radius-project/docs/docs/content/concepts/environments-concept/_index.md

 A typical workflow for this team structure would look like:

-1. The administrator inializes a new environment, configured with a compute runtime setup with networking, identity, diagnostics, and other configuration that matches their org's requirements.
+1. The administrator initializes a new environment, configured with a compute runtime setup with networking, identity, diagnostics, and other configuration that matches their org's requirements.
 1. The developer authors a Radius application template, including containers for their services, connectors for their infrastructure, and routes/gateways for their networking.
 1. The developer deploys the app template to the Radius environment
-   - The app's containers automatially run on the container runtime
+   - The app's containers automatically run on the container runtime
    - The connector automatically configures security best practices and injects connection information into the consuming container

 When the developer deploys their application, these org-level concerns are automatically wired up based on the environment.
 Developers don't have to think about credentials or how networking is configured, enabling them to focus on their applications instead.